department-of-veterans-affairs/va.gov-cms/READMES/testing.md

 # Testing

-The code for cms.va.gov undergoes numerous tests before merging, and tests are run before deployment and release.
+The code deployed to prod.cms.va.gov undergoes numerous tests before merging, and automated tests are run before deployment.

-The automated test suite for cms.va.gov is defined in the [tests.yml](../tests.yml) file and is run using the [Task](https://github.com/go-task/task) tool, allowing the same command to be used local development, in CMS-CI and for production releases.
+The automated test suite for cms.va.gov is defined in the [tests.yml](../tests.yml) file and is run using the [Task](https://github.com/go-task/task) tool, allowing the same command to be used for local development, CI (via Tugboat) and for DEV, STAGING and PROD environments.

 Task is installed by the `install_task.sh` script.